Huo Yi: Service in the South

+To his subordinates, he said :“Now that the situation reached such a critical point.
+And that we don't know for certain if our ruler is safe or in danger, we cannot be nonchalant in our actions.
+If our ruler finds an agreement with Wei to reach peace and is treated with respect then we would keep our territory safe and surrender at the right time.
+However, if our ruler risk danger and is treated with contempt then to the death I would resist them.
+In that case, all there would be to discuss would be the preparation to make!”

-Upon receiving news that Liu Shan was not harmed and had moved from Chengdu to the Wei capital Luoyang, he officially surrendered to Wei, leading all the defensers of the six commanderies to dispatch a Memorial :"I your Servant, long I have head that the occurrences of the State take prominence over a man's life, that when a difficulty arose a loyal man should offer his life.
-However now that the State of your Servant is overwhelmed and his ruler submitted.
+Upon receiving news that Liu Shan was not harmed and had moved from Chengdu to the Wei capital Luoyang, he officially surrendered to Wei, leading all the defenders of the six commanderies to dispatch a memorial :"I your servant, long I have head that the occurrences of the State take prominence over a man's life.
+That when a difficulty arose a loyal man should offer his life.
+However now that the State of your servant is overwhelmed and his ruler submitted.
 I believe that a defence to the death would be pointless therefore we entrust and pledge to the new State to commit to his service with full resolution."

 The Wei regent Sima Zhao was very pleased so he appointed Huo Yi as the Area Commander (都督) of Nanzhong and allowed the latter to remain in charge of Nanzhong.
+Furthermore, the province of Jiaozhi was not yet conquered however Huo Yi was appointed as Inspector of Jiaozhi Province (交州刺史) to administrate it from afar and could nominate and appoint his own chief officials.

-Huo Yi later sent troops to rescue Lü Xing (呂興) and successfully pacified the three commanderies of Jiaozhi (交阯), Rinan (日南) and Jiuzhen (九真).
-For his contributions, he received a marquis title and other rewards from the Wei imperial court.
-Huo Yi's grandson, Huo Biao (霍彪), served as the Administrator of Yuexi/Yuesui Commandery (越嶲郡) during the Jin dynasty.
+Huo Yi later sent troops to assist Lü Xing (呂興) during his revolt against the Wu government and successfully pacified the three commanderies of Jiaozhi (交阯), Rinan (日南) and Jiuzhen (九真).
+Annexing a significant portion of the Jiao province.
+For his contributions, he received a marquis title and other rewards from the Jin imperial court.

+According to the Han Jin Chunqiu and the Jin Shu, early on, Huo Yi alongside Yang Ji (楊稷), Mao Jiong (毛炅) and other subordinates swore an oath that if they were besieged by an enemy, then they would resist for 100 days.
+Otherwise their families would be executed.
+However, if after more than 100 days, reinforcement didn't come, then, Huo Yi would take the responsibility.
+In 271, while he besieged Jiaozhi's stronghold, Tao Huang heard of this pact and provided food to the city when there was famine.
+His subordinates remonstrated him against such a charitable act.
+However Tao Huang reassured them that with Huo Yi's death, Jin wouldn't be able to dispatch reinforcements to the city.